LSSTDESC/firecrown/examples/desc_srd_v1/README.md

-# DESC SRC v1 Models
+# DESC SRD v1 Models

 To run this example, first type